docker/docs/ee/ucp/admin/install/upgrade.md

 There you'll find information about new features, breaking changes, and other relevant information for upgrading to a particular version.

-As part of the upgrade process, you'll upgrade the Docker EE Engine installed on each node of the cluster to version 19.03 or higher.
+As part of the upgrade process, you'll upgrade the Docker Engine - Enterprise installed on each node of the cluster to version 19.03 or higher.
 You should plan for the upgrade to take place outside of business hours, to ensure there's minimal impact to your users.